Thinking about data and metadata

 • Inclusive Policy Making: Ensuring that marginalized communities have a voice in policymaking leads to more equitable and just outcomes.
 Participatory democracy and community-led tech initiatives like the #OGB drive inclusive development and the needed social change.

-• Education and Retraining: As the job paths shift, providing education and retraining opportunities helps workers transition to new roles, ensuring that fewer people are left behind.
+• Education and Retraining: As the job paths shift, providing education and retraining opportunities helps people transition to new roles, ensuring that fewer people are left behind.

 Utilizing Technology for Global Collaboration and Problem-Solving

-• Global Cooperation: Harnessing digital technology for international collaboration to address global challenges more effectively.
+• Global Cooperation: Harnessing #4opens digital technology for international collaboration to address global challenges effectively.
 Federated platforms for knowledge sharing and joint initiatives leads to real solutions for climate change, health, and economic development.

 Conclusion: A Vision of Hope, In Tech

 There is a potential for a positive future when we combine technological innovation with radical progressive politics and a commitment to social equity.
-By addressing #climatechange, leveraging automation, ensuring food security, and providing universal access to essential services, we could build a wider world of opportunity and basic justice.
+By addressing #climatechange, leveraging automation, ensuring food security, and providing universal access to essential services, we build a wider world of opportunity and basic justice.

-This vision needs us to reimagine our current systems and prioritize human well-being over profit.
+This vision needs us to reimagine our current paths to prioritize humanistic well-being over profit.
 With the right policies and collective action, we can turn today’s challenges into opportunities for basic survival and a better global society.

 Funding application for the #OMN